Zurich Airport: Attacks on El Al aircraft

-On 18 February 1969, four armed members of the Popular Front for the Liberation of Palestine (PFLP) attacked El Al flight 432, firing Kalashnikov assault rifles at the Boeing 720B whilst it prepared for takeoff.
+On 18 February 1969, four armed members of the Popular Front for the Liberation of Palestine (PFLP) attacked El Al flight 432, firing Kalashnikov assault rifles at the Boeing 707-120B whilst it prepared for takeoff.
 The Shin Bet employee Mordechai Rachamim fired back with his pistol and killed the terrorist Abdel Mohsen Hassan.
 The three remaining assassins were each sentenced to twelve years in prison.
 The aircraft's co-pilot subsequently died of his injuries.

 The attack marked the beginning of a discussion about airport security that had never been raised until then in Switzerland.
-On 21 February 1970 a parcel bomb exploded in Swissair's Convair CV-990 on flight SR330 (Zurich-Tel Aviv).
+On 21 February 1970, a parcel bomb exploded in Swissair's Convair CV-990 on the flight SR330 (Zurich–Tel Aviv).
 In the crash near Würenlingen all 47 people on board were killed.
 Investigations revealed that a PFLP terrorist group had carried out the bomb attack.
-The actual target, however, had been an El Al flight from Munich to Tel Aviv, whose mail had been sent with Swissair to Zürich due to long delays.
-In 1970 the PFLP obtained the release of the three terrorists convicted in Switzerland and other comrades-in-arms imprisoned abroad through coordinated hijackings.
-Flights affected were SR 100 (Zurich-New York), TWA flight TW741, Pan Am flight PA93 and BOAC flight BA775.
+The actual target, however, had been an El Al flight from Munich to Tel Aviv, whose mail had been sent with Swissair to Zurich due to long delays.
+In 1970, the PFLP obtained the release of the three terrorists convicted in Switzerland and other comrades-in-arms imprisoned abroad through coordinated hijackings.
+Flights affected were SR 100 (Zurich–New York), TWA flight TW741, Pan Am flight PA93 and BOAC flight BA775.